ELIXIR-Belgium/ENA-metadata-templates/templates/ERC000045/README.md

-# Description of the metadata fields
+# ERC000045: COMPARE-ECDC-EFSA pilot food-associated reporting standard

+A checklist for reporting metadata of food-borne pathogen samples for the COMPARE-ECDC-EFSA reporting system.

 ## Study